Beyond Teal : The Androgynous Organisation (T.A.O.)

 When there is reaction, there is a wound

 Our perception is shaped by past experiences, which can trigger automatic “fight or flight” reactions, leading to a loss of nuance and an oversimplified, binary worldview.
 Recognising these reactions as indicators of underlying wounds is key for regaining a nuanced understanding and the ability to discern subtleties.
-Moving beyond binary thinking while still maintaining clear discernment.
+Moving beyond binary thinking without loosing our capacity for clear discernment.

-This understanding is at the core of The Androgynous Organisation action/research project : how to take the best (and leave the rest) of both old & new organisational/leadership models ?
+This understanding is at the core of The Androgynous Organisation action/research project : how to take the best (and leave the rest) of both old and new organisational/leadership models ? what can emerge in this dance between these two polarities ?

 T.A.O. level 1 : synthesis

-Hegelian dialectics *simplified* as “thesis anti-thesis, synthesis” is my favorite model to look at the future of leadership & organisations.
+Hegelian dialectics *simplified* as “thesis anti-thesis, synthesis” is the most complete and powerful model I found to look at the future of leadership & organisations.

 • Triangle : centralised, top-down, directive (“yang” energy)